-Delta is a term used into compare the change in price of a derivative compared to the change in price of the underlying asset.
+Delta is a term used in trading to compare the change in price of a derivative compared to the change in price of the underlying asset.
 Delta is one of the 5 technical risk ratios and is sometimes known as the ‘hedging ratio’.

 Delta is used to calculate risk and whether a position is suitably hedged or not.
-An example ofis as follows:
+An example of delta is as follows:

 - A call option on oil has a delta of 1.2

 - This means that for every $1 that the price of oil increases, the value of the call option will increase by $1.2

-If an investor holds options as a means of hedging and they have a low, then the movement in option value will not offset any losses they experience on the underlying asset and therefore they are likely to be underhedged.
+If an investor holds options as a means of hedging and they have a low delta, then the movement in option value will not offset any losses they experience on the underlying asset and therefore they are likely to be underhedged.

-With options, as they near their expiry date theirwill tend to 1 (call) or -1 (put).
+With options, as they near their expiry date their delta will tend to 1 (call) or -1 (put).